 Is everything a lie?

 In my opinion, the answer to that last question is an emphatic yes.
 Why?
-Because like any good, compelling discipline, dance is much more of a muddy swamp than a crystal pool when it comes to trying to see down to the bottom of it.
+Because like any good, compelling discipline, dance is much more of a muddy swamp than a crystal pool when trying to see down to the bottom.

 “All Models are Wrong; Some Models are Useful”

 The title of this article is a take-off of the above quote, which happens to be one of my favorites.
 It was penned by George Box, an English statistician who, despite no evidence I can find to support this claim, must have danced a foxtrot or two in his day.
 At least, I like to imagine so.